 Paphos archeological park

-The other big attraction in Paphos is the archeological park, but I got there too late in the day to see it after I was done at the Tombs of Kings.
+The other big attraction and UNESCO site in Paphos is the archeological park, but I got there too late in the day to see it after I was done at the Tombs of Kings.
 Luckily my flight home the next day wasn’t until early afternoon.

 It turns out Selena from Oh, the Places We Will Go! was in Paphos at the same time, so she and her husband picked me up at the Starbucks near my hotel in the morning, and the three of us explored some more ruins and many tile mosaics.